andy-tieu/Raytheon-UTA-CSE2425/README.md

 > [!NOTE]
 > If you are using a different camera than us, please follow the instructions given with the camera package instead as they could be different.

   Once the config.txt file is properly edited, install the latest version of OpenCV by running the command `sudo apt install -y python3-opencv` and `sudo apt install -y opencv-data`.
 Once everything is installed properly, the program can be run by either terminal command or using a code editor on the Raspbery Pi such as Geany.
+If any editing is needed for the camera use, you can refer to the [Picamera2 Library](https://datasheets.raspberrypi.com/camera/picamera2-manual.pdf) for help regarding camera configurations.